English as a Second Language (ESL) and Citizenship

 We want to extend our hospitality to immigrants in Arlington by getting to know them, assisting them in their needs, and extending a general welcome to them until they feel they are "no longer strangers" in our community.

-Registration for our Spring Session classes is now closed and classes are full.
+Open registration for Fall 2017 is now closed and all classes are full.

 Anyone wishing to become a student must register in person and be tested before joining a class.